boynoiz/pattp.dev/content/about/index.md

 date = 2023-03-25
 +++

 Hello!
-I'm Patt, a DevOps/SRE Engineer and part-time programmer based in Bangkok, Thailand.
+I'm Patt, an SRE/DevOps Engineer and part-time programmer based in Bangkok, Thailand.
 Welcome to my corner of the internet, where I share my projects, tutorials, travel adventures, and notes from my journey.

 **What I'm Doing Now:**